hipe/tmx/lib/skylab/headless/doc/issues/070-the-plugin-libraries-narrative.md

      corresponding callback methods, so here they all follow the name pattern /^on_.+/, as do all event channels.
-  • rather than the complex API of 'meta-services' that [hl] employs, here the plugin host simply implements one lone "plugin shell" subclass that will be used for two-way communication from host to plugin.
+  • rather than the complex API of 'meta-services' that [hl] employs, here the plugin host simply implements one lone "plugin conduit" subclass that will be used for two-way communication from host to plugin.
-  • plugins need not subclass anything in particular; they derive services from the host via the shell passed to them in their construction, and they subscribe to events via following the method-naming patterne
+  • plugins need not subclass anything in particular; they derive services from the host via the shell passed to them in their construction, and they subscribe to events via following the method-naming patterns (that is, subscribing to events and declaring public methods with particulr names are one and the same.)
   • we offer a *much* simplifield solution to the "crowded namespace" problem of different plugins wanting to define different options: each plugin automatically gets its name appended to each option it defines